marschall-lab/gaftools/docs/develop.rst

 Writing Documentation
 ---------------------

-The documentation for GAFtools is written in `reStructuredText format <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_ and is translated by `Sphinx <http://www.sphinx-doc.org/>`_ into HTML format.
+The documentation for gaftools is written in `reStructuredText format <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_ and is translated by `Sphinx <http://www.sphinx-doc.org/>`_ into HTML format.
 The documentation is found under :code:`docs`